fraber/openproject-time-tracker/ROADMAP.md

 - Allow to log/see hours for multiple users?
   Is there a list of users who I may impersonate?
 - Add selector for themes(?)
+- Better handle the case of projects without work packages:(?)
+  Currently no WP will appear and the back-end returns an error.
+- Add a (+) button at the end of each grid line to create new entry
+- Bugs:
+	- Hours number field "step" doesn't work when enabled

 # V0.3.0: Release installers for Win, Linux and Mac: Planning